 Efron’s angsty, violin-playing, ridiculously handsome marine is clearly dealing with PTSD, so I pitied him despite finding his obsession with Beth (Schilling) a little off.

 Beth isn’t the idealized savior Logan imagines—she’s a flawed human with dreams and trauma of her own, and for much of the movie, Logan gets close to her under false pretenses.
 But, this being a Nicholas Sparks movie, the unhealthy impetus for their relationship doesn’t matter nearly as much as it should.

 5. Dear John

 Dear John has Channing Tatum in it, which was all I needed to know to watch it.
 Tatum plays John, a staff sergeant who at the opening of the film is severely injured during combat in Afghanistan.
-The movie then flashes back to 2001: John, enjoying his leave in Charleston, South Carolina, saves a purse from floating off in the ocean.
-The purse belongs to Savannah (Amanda Seyfried), who strikes up a serious relationship with John that is maintained via letter writing.
+The movie then flashes back to 2001: John, enjoying his leave in Charleston, South Carolina, has a meet-cute with Savannah (Amanda Seyfried), and the two start a long distance relationship.
 After September 11th, John reenlists, and their relationship is tested like never before.

 6. Message in a Bottle

 Nicholas Sparks stories are as much about mortality as they are about love, so you've got to expect a little bit of tragedy going in.
 But Message in a Bottle is such a ludicrously tragic tale that I felt it crossed over from sad to almost silly.